fletchjp/MERG-Arduino-Software/DUE_CBUS.md

 This code is now modified to run with the new version of the Arduino CBUS libraries.

+I have a problem with the long message code which showed itself when I sent two messages at the same time to the CAN_DUE code and it did not cope.
+I now have an ammended version of the code which should copy, by rejecting any message which comes from a different stream while a message is being processed.
+I am about to test this.
+The modified code is for DUE only as there may not be memory for it on a UNO.

 ### DUEFCPP

 This is an experimental code to look at getting FC++ working with the DUE.
 This is heavily modified to get rid of all use of <iostream> which is not supported.
 This means that all debug and traits output has been disabled.
 The code has a copy of the fcpp files.